Webslinger-TASM/TVS-Organizer/README.md

 1. **Renames Files to Spider and Bat Formats:**
     - Automatically renames files to Spider or Bat format.
-    - Automatically converts files to Spider or Bat format.

 2. **Sorts Files:**
     - Organizes files into a structured directory based on the show name, year, and season.